WLCG-AuthZ-WG/common-jwt-profile/profile.md

 To support this scenario, a `wlcg.capabilityset` scope may be included in the scope request to specify the group/role context.
 The parameter given with the `wlcg.capabilityset` scope is exactly the same as the `group` used with `wlcg.groups` as specified in the [Common-Claims section](#Common-Claims) above.
 This can determine the resulting `scope` claims in the issued token.

 Only one `wlcg.capabilityset` should be in a single request.
-If additionally a scope is requested of the same type (for example `storage.read`) as a scope in the capability set, the explicitly requested scope will take precedence; in other words, any scope of that specific type in the capability set will be effectively ignored (although it might be used by the token issuer to determine whether the explicitly requested scope is permitted).
+If additionally a scope is requested of the same type (for example `storage.read`) as a scope in the capability set, the explicitly requested scope will be processed as normal and may result in two scopes of the same type in the access token with different values.
 There is no provision for a requester to remove an individual capability from a capability set, but if there is a need for that the token issuer can define a different capability set or the scopes can be reduced later with a token exchange.

+If the requester is not authorized to use the `wlcg.capabilityset`, an error will be returned; an access token without the requested capbilities will not be issued.

 **Examples:**